zefrenchwan/nodz/README.md

 ## Features

+So far:
-So far, implementing graphs core definitions.
+* implementing graphs core definitions (central graph, nodes, links, etc)
+* random graphs with preferential attachment (Barabasi Albert) and GNP (fixed nodes size, links by probability)

 ### Next features (working on it)

 * basic stats: degree distribution, average size, etc
-* random graphs (preferential attachment, GNP)
 * walkthroughs

 ### Features to implement one day

-* gephi import and export
+* gexf import and export
 * neo4j import and export
 * observability: observer over nodes to detect changes (node creation, deletion, or links changes.
 Even, for some nodes, changes of states)